Things to Do in San Francisco This December

 California has a number of legendary train routes and vintage railroad companies.
 The holidays are the perfect time to take a train ride and create some special memories or, in one instance, share a moment at The Walt Disney Family Museum with one of the greatest train lovers of all: Walt Disney.

-No, not the British pop-rock group Coldplay.
-We’re talking about some outdoor adventures or a few twirls around the outdoor ice rinks at Embarcadero Center and Union Square.
+No, not the British pop-rock group.
+We’re talking about a few twirls around the outdoor ice rinks at Embarcadero Center, Union Square and Civic Center.
 Located at the foot of Market Street, the Embarcadero Center rink is open until Jan.
-7 and the Union Square rink is open until Jan.
-15.
+6 and the Union Square rink is open until Jan.
+21. The city's newest ice rink addition at Civic Center will debut on Nov.
+30 and remain through Jan 6, 2019.

 Off the Grid Returns to Winter Walk